Cysteamine

-Cysteamine is a chemical compound that can be biosynthesized in mammals, including humans, by the degradation of coenzyme A. The intermediate pantetheine is broken down into cysteamine and pantothenic acid.
-It is the biosynthetic precursor to the neurotransmitter hypotaurine.
+It is biosynthesized in mammals, including humans, by the degradation of coenzyme A. It is the biosynthetic precursor to the neurotransmitter hypotaurine.

-It is a stable aminothiol, i.e., an organic compound containing both an amine and a thiol functional groups.
-Cysteamine is a white, water-soluble solid.
-It is often used as salts of the ammonium derivative [HSCH2CH2NH3]+ including the hydrochloride, phosphocysteamine, and bitartrate.

 Medical uses

-As a medication, cysteamine, sold under the brand name Cystagon among others, is indicated to treat cystinosis, a lysosomal storage disease characterized by the abnormal accumulation of cystine, the oxidized dimer of the amino acid cysteine.
+As a medication sold under the brand names Procysbi or Cystagon, among others, cysteamine is indicated to treat cystinosis, a lysosomal storage disease characterized by the abnormal accumulation of cystine, the oxidized dimer of the amino acid cysteine.
 It removes the excessive cystine that builds up in cells of people with the disease.
+Cysteamine functions by the following chemical reaction converting the disulfide cystine to a more soluble mixed disulfide and cysteine, both of which are more soluble than cystine.

 It is available by mouth (capsule and extended release capsule) and in eye drops.

-When applied topically it can scavenge free radicals and lighten skin that's been darkened as a result of post-inflammatory hyperpigmentation, sun exposure and Melasma.
-Tentative evidence suggests that it may be a more effective depigmentation agent than hydroquinone, retinoids and topical corticosteroids in individuals with chronic skin discoloration.
-Topical application of cysteamine cream has also demonstrated similar efficacy to intradermal tranexamic acid injections for the treatment of Melasma but with much fewer adverse effects.
+When applied topically, it can lighten skin darkened by post-inflammatory hyperpigmentation, sun exposure or melasma.

 Adverse effects

-Topical use

-The most important adverse effect related to topical use might be skin irritation.
-However it's significantly better tolerated than alternative skin lightening treatments with similar efficacy.